 sudo systemctl enable sshd

-And you should allow port 22 in firewall:
+You should allow port 22 in the firewall:

 sudo firewall-cmd --zone=public --permanent --add-port=22/tcp

 To perform these steps, you must have three servers: Ubuntu, Debian, and CentOS: